 If you’re looking to invest in real estate, you may be considering a hard money loan.
-However, you likely have questions about how hard money loans are calculated going into the process.
-There are many things that make hard money loans differ from traditional loans, including the fact that hard money loans are short term compared to more traditional loans.
+However, you may have asked yourself, “how are hard money loans calculated?”
+There are many things that make hard money loans different from traditional loans.
+One important feature is that hard money loans are short-term in contrast to more traditional loans.

 Generally, a hard money lender offers loans to those purchasing investment properties, such as the typical “fix and flip”.
 Another of the things that make hard money loans different from more traditional loans is their availability to borrowers who may not be able to receive other types of loans.
 But there are still plenty of things to look at more thoroughly to understand the hard money loan process and what you can expect with hard money loan payments.